Economic devastation looms on a Good Friday like no other

 As weeks of lockdowns were extended in nation after nation, governments were pressed to ease restrictions on key businesses and industries.

-The Spanish government worked to establish a 20 billion-euro fund to help small businesses and the self-employed cope with the economic fallout.
-After a two-week freeze on all nonessential economic activity, factories and construction sites in Spain can resume work Monday, while schools, most shops and offices will remain closed.

-Spanish authorities said they trust that plans to allow nonessential workers back into factories and construction sites won’t cause a significant surge in infections.
+After a two-week freeze on all nonessential economic activity, Spain decided to allow factories and construction sites to resume work on Monday, while schools, most shops and offices will remain closed.
+Spanish authorities said they trust that the move won’t cause a significant surge in infections.

 “We wouldn’t be adopting them otherwise,” said María José Sierra of Spain’s health emergency center.